 But the history of Linden Lab is one of a different balance rather than a completely different model.
 It is still a commercial operation, unlike OpenSim.
 Users are allowed to retain their IP (Intellectual Property) – but it is the company policy, not a right the player has.
 However, Second Life simply could not operate if Linden Lab imposed standard terms prevalent on the internet, as the copyright of content resides with so many people – a point that came up when Linden Lab tried to change its Terms of Service in 2013.
 And while the balance may be different, that doesn’t mean the tension is any less.

-It is to Linden Lab’s credit that they retracted and apologised so quickly over a trademark infringement to Strawberry Singh, a consistent and respected advocate of Second Life through her blog and YouTube channel.
+It is to Linden Lab’s credit that they retracted and apologised so quickly over a trademark infringement (link now gone) to Strawberry Singh, a consistent and respected advocate of Second Life through her blog and YouTube channel.
 However, goodwill is a fragile commodity, so why did Linden Lab get this so badly wrong?

 First, take the thing that exacerbated the problem: YouTube.
 IP claims are not mediated by YouTube but administered by them.
 Once the claim is made, the process is automated (or more likely, automatically enacted by humans).
 The person being claimed against can make a cast-iron counter-case, but that in itself will stop the process.
 YouTube are not the judges: they pass on the message to the claimant, and if they refuse to change their mind (and as they only started to shred you 24 hours ago, this seems unlikely), the claim continues.
 YouTube’s penalties are harsh, and anyone who wants to retain a presence has to comply.
 Linden Lab had set a process in chain, and only Linden Lab could review an appeal – and they didn’t change their mind.
 At this point Berry had to act or YouTube would, placing a strike against her as well as taking down the video.
 Meanwhile YouTube remains the Wild West of the internet, and Second Life videos labelled as ‘(trolling)’ remain online (No link – I don’t want to add to it turning up in search).